-As part of our In the Spotlight features, this time The Birmingham Gazette caught up with Mike Cotty, a professional cyclist, brand ambassador and founder of Media 24.
+As part of our Profile features, we caught up with Mike Cotty, a professional cyclist, brand ambassador and founder of Media 24.
 Along Mike’s epic career path he has undertaken a multitude of pioneering ultra endurance challenges including The Road to Mont Blanc, 1,000km, 21 mountain, non-stop crossing of the Dolomites and Alps supported by Mavic.

 Born in Benoni, South Africa Mike stayed there until he was three before returning to the UK, growing up in Romsey, just on the edge of the New Forest in Hampshire.